LostInDarkMath/pedantic-python-decorators/README.md

 - The function has no type annotation for their return type or one or more parameters do not have type annotations.
 - A type annotation is incorrect.
 - A type annotation misses type arguments, e.g. `typing.List` instead of `typing.List[int]`.
-- The documented arguments do not match the argument list or their type annotations.

 ### Minimal example
 ```python